One Direction 5 Albums 5 Tours: Harry Styles, Niall Horan, Liam, Louis, And Zayn

 One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne and Zayn Malik have all been very busy creating solo albums for Directioners and other music lovers.
 Directioners will soon see the benefits of the so far, rather depressing hiatus.

-One Direction fans have been rather gloomy since the Hiatus.
+One Direction fans have been rather gloomy since the hiatus.
 What if One Direction never reunite?
 What if there is no band anymore?
 Well, nearly all the band members have reassured fans repeatedly that nothing could be further from the truth.
 Still, it may be a while.

 One Direction’s Harry Styles, Niall Horan, Liam Payne, Louis Tomlinson, and Zayn Malik are each going to release an album over the course of the remaining nine months of 2017.